oxylabs/perplexity-scraper/README.md

 }
 ```

-You can find the full output example file [here](link-to-file-in-repo) in this repository.
+You can find the full output example file [here](output-perplexity-scraper.json) in this repository.

 Alternatively, you can extract the data in the Markdown format for easier data integration workflows involving AI tools.

 ## JSON output structure

-Structured Perplexity output includes fields such as `url`, `model`, `answer_results`, and more.
+Structured Perplexity scraper output includes fields such as `url`, `model`, `answer_results`, and more.
 The table below breaks down the page elements we parse, along with descriptions, data types, and relevant metadata.

 **Note:** The number of items and fields for a specific result type may vary depending on the submitted prompt.